 At Physio Fit Adelaide, we use a Boost Anti-Gravity Treadmill, which is a new competitor to the traditional AlterG Anti-Gravity Treadmills that many have often heard about.
 Although newer to the market, many elite clubs (especially in the AFL) are already transitioning from AlterG anti-gravity to the Boost Anti-Gravity Treadmills.
 As the first of its kind in Adelaide, we are excited to bring this technology to our local athletes and community.

 By wearing a specially designed pair of shorts you are able to zip yourself into the bag that surrounds the treadmill to create a seal.
 Air is then pumped into this bag creating a differential air pressure that allows your weight to be reduced.

-The technology within the treadmill is then able to calibrate how much air is required to reduce your weight by increments of 1% and is accurate to within 3%.
+The technology within the treadmill is then able to calibrate how much air pressure is required to reduce your weight by increments of 1% and is accurate to within 3%.